 1958 First use of stationary cameras to monitor traffic flow in Munich

 1958-1980 Development and activity of Semi-Automatic Ground Environment.

-1961 first meteorological satellites launched by the USA
+1960 TIROS-1, the first meteorological observation satellite launched by the USA

 1962 The Mansfield, Ohio, Police Department hides a cameraman in a public restroom to gather evidence of homosexual activity.
 The footage was made into an artwork by William E. Jones in 2006.

 1963 Nam June Paik exhibits 13 TV monitors at Exposition of Music – Electronic Television, Galerie Parnass, Wuppertal.